shadowga/website/_docs/3/c-buildmanage.md

  * `/wipeflatlands` - Wipes the flatlands while restarting the server.

 This command can only be used through Telnet or another console.

+## Managing Async
+AsyncWorldEdit (AWE) is an addition to WorldEdit that allows for larger edits without lagging the server.
+Seniors and higher are capable of viewing, purging, and cancelling member's edits in the queue.
+You can display an in-game list of the available options with the following main command:
+ * `/awe help` - The default command, only Senior Admins and higher can use it.